risk-first/website/menagerie/Complexity-Risk.md

 (i%5?'':'Buzz')||i)+"<br>")                           (62)
 ```

 So there is at some point a trade-off to be made between [Complexity Risk](Complexity-Risk) and [Communication Risk](Communication-Risk).
-After a certain point, reducing Kolmogorov Complexity further risks making the program less intelligible.
+That is, after a certain point, reducing Kolmogorov Complexity further risks making the program less intelligible.

 ## Connectivity